-Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, can administer oral-conscious sedation to anxious patients to relax them prior to receiving dental work.
-In pill form, Dr. Gore and Dr. Sebree usually give the patient the sedative about an hour prior to performing a procedure.
+Scottsdale dentist, Dr. Rod Gore, can administer oral-conscious sedation to anxious patients to relax them prior to receiving dental work.
+In pill form, Dr. Gore usually gives the patient the sedative about an hour prior to performing a procedure.
 The strength of the dose can vary from mild to moderate, depending on the patient’s needs.
-Mild sedation will not cause a patient to fall asleep, but instead will make him or her feel drowsy.
+Mild sedation will not cause a patient to fall asleep but instead will make him or her feel drowsy.
 On the other hand, moderate sedation can cause a patient to fall asleep.
-Dr. Gore and Dr. Sebree will discuss all options, including if a patient is a candidate for oral sedation before any procedure.
+Dr. Gore will discuss all options, including if a patient is a candidate for oral sedation before any procedure.

 What to Expect